aleena2-joseph/Charity-Donation-Platform/README.md

-Here's the updated and detailed **README** for your project, with a focus on the necessary setup steps, commands, and instructions for running both the **Hardhat smart contracts** and the **PHP frontend**:

----

 # Charity Donation Tracking System

 The **Charity Donation Tracking System** is a decentralized application (DApp) that allows transparent and secure charity donations using **Ethereum smart contracts**.
 The system is built with **Hardhat** for blockchain interaction and **PHP** for the frontend, enabling donors to contribute to charity causes in a seamless and traceable manner.